Jlovelien/Script/README.md

 **How to change the project to make it more interesting?**

 The next logical steps to improve this application would be:
--Adding the reporting suite (said in the Optional features)
+- Adding the reporting suite (said in the Optional features)

--Add a mapping feature.
+- Add a mapping feature.
 Making it easy to go from picking up to delivery without much interaction with the app.

--The end-user getting a tracking feature.
+- The end-user getting a tracking feature.
 Ideally setting up an ETA either using the drivers mapping feature or using a “number of stops” away tracking.

--A notification system.
+- A notification system.
 Emails and text notifications for the end-user and the couriers.

--Potential a courier rating system?
+- Potential a courier rating system?
 This could be more used internally as a way of auditing them.

--Adding a user history and notes to assist the couriers
+- Adding a user history and notes to assist the couriers

--A more advanced feature would be to be able to refill prescriptions directly within the app.
+- A more advanced feature would be to be able to refill prescriptions directly within the app.
 This would make the process of ordering and having it delivered reduced to a single click.

-	-For prescriptions that are eligible for refill without a doctor’s authorization, the user would see a button that says “Refill”
+	- For prescriptions that are eligible for refill without a doctor’s authorization, the user would see a button that says “Refill”

-	-For prescriptions that require a doctor’s authorization, or have extended past the refill period, the user would have an option to fill in their doctor’s contact information to display a button that says “Call my Doctor”
+	- For prescriptions that require a doctor’s authorization, or have extended past the refill period, the user would have an option to fill in their doctor’s contact information to display a button that says “Call my Doctor”